edescourtis/typed-json.github.io/Readme.md

 ### String

-String type can be aliased as `float` as follows:
+String type can be aliased as `string` as follows:

 ```json
 {